stefonarch/lximage-qt/README.md

 ### Binary packages

-Official binary packages are available in Arch Linux, Debian (as of Debian stretch), Fedora and openSUSE (Leap 42.1 and Tumbleweed).
+Official binary packages are available in Arch Linux, Debian, Fedora, openSUSE and others.
 Just use the distributions' package manager to search for string 'lximage'.